duke-git/lancet/README.md

 <br/>
 <br/>

-*Donated funds will be used to maintain this website and pay for cloud server costs.
+*Donated funds will be used to maintain [lancet](https://www.golancet.cn/en/) website and pay for cloud server costs.
 Or just buy me a cup of ☕️ when I'm sleepy writing code.*

 ## Contributors